adityasugandhi/nespreso_api/readme.md

 ## Notes

-* Ensure that the paths to the model and dataset files are correctly set in `nespreso_host.py` before running the server.
+- **Model Paths**: Make sure the paths to the model and dataset files are correctly configured in `nespreso_host.py`.
-* The client and server are designed to work together seamlessly, but you can adapt the client to work with other similar services if needed.
+- **Logging**: The API logs all requests, including input parameters and statuses, to a CSV file for tracking and debugging purposes.

 ## License